Xetibo/ReSet-Doc/sections/plugin_implementation/mockups.typ

 Below this area, the user can set the main monitor and change other settings such as the brightness and night mode.
 The order is heavily inspired from Windows 11.
 The further down the user scrolls the more advanced the settings become.
-The specific form controls for each setting are not considered as for now.\
+The specific form controls for each setting are not considered for now.\
 There are a few settings that are handled differently or are just plainly not available in certain desktop environments.
 To address these variations, the UI